-Index funds are low-cost mutual funds designed to track the performance of groups of stocks, and 401(k) accounts are tax-advantaged retirement accounts many businesses offer to workers.
+Index funds are low-cost mutual funds designed to track the performance of groups of stocks, while 401(k) accounts are tax-advantaged retirement accounts many businesses offer to workers.
 These two investing vehicles provide different benefits that generally complement each other, and both figure in many investors’ strategies.
-However, sometimes investors have to choose whether to put their money in index funds or 401(k) plans.
-Here are keys to understanding pluses and minuses of each.
+If you’re trying to decide between the two options to put your money in, here are the keys to understanding the pros and cons of each.
 Consider working with a financial advisor as you create or periodically modify your investment strategy.

 401(k) and Index Fund Basics

-A 1978 tax law change led to the creation of 401(k)s, and today they are the most popular employer-sponsored retirement plan.
+A 1978 tax law change led to the creation of 401(k)s, and today they are the most popular employer-sponsored retirement account type.
 Employees who opt to participate in 401(k)s can have contributions automatically deducted from their paychecks, and these plans offer important tax and other benefits for retirement planning.

 A 401(k) account’s major edge over an index fund is the tax advantage.
 Contributions to 401(k) accounts are pre-tax.
 Owners don’t pay taxes on dollars they put in or the earnings from their investment portfolio until they start withdrawing funds.